janania/janania.github.io/README.md

 <div>

-My name is Janani Asokumar and I'm a first-year student studying Computer Science at UC Davis.
-Some of my revelant courseworks include ECS 36A and ECS 36B (concurrent) where I learned and am learning software development and object oriented programming.
-I'm actively looking for opportunties to implement my programming knowledge in the real-world and enrich my programming journey outside class.
+My name is Janani Asokumar, and I'm a first-year student studying Computer Science at UC Davis.
+Some of my relevant coursework include ECS 36A and ECS 36B (concurrent), where I learned and am learning software development and object-oriented programming.
+I'm actively looking for opportunities to implement my programming knowledge in the real world and enrich my programming journey outside class.

 </div>